Labor would make it 'almost impossible' for Tories to win again, says Boris Johnson Ally - ExBulletin

 It was done in an undemocratic way with systematic resignations, collusion, secret meetings and conspiracies behind the back of our elected leader, he said.

-Priti Patel also used a speech at the conference to attack Sunak for overseeing the controlled decline of the conservatives.
+Priti Patel also used a speech at the conference to attack Sunak for overseeing the Conservatives’ managed decline.

-But Grant Shapps, the energy secretary, insisted on Sunday that the government was still bubbling with ideas.
+But Grant Shapps, the energy secretary, insisted on Sunday the government was still buzzing with ideas.

 |